Why UDP file transfers are up to 100x faster than TCP

 Thus, hosts separated by long distances will always suffer from high latency, which, as stated earlier, translates to delays.
 Even with a high-bandwidth internet connection, your throughput will still suffer from the effects of high latency.
 Although latency exists regardless of whether you’re using TCP or UDP, the effect of latency is aggravated by properties only found in TCP.

-For instance, not only do transmitted TCP packets have to traverse a longer distance in a wide area network (WAN) than in a local area network (LAN), but their corresponding ACK packets have to traverse that longer distance as well.
+For instance, transmitted TCP packets have to traverse a longer distance in a wide area network (WAN) than in a local area network (LAN), and their corresponding ACK packets have to traverse that longer distance as well.

 Since a TCP-based sender has to wait for certain ACK packets to arrive before sending out additional packets, longer distances can result in longer waiting times and, consequently, delay succeeding transmissions.
 But that’s not the only problem.

-As part of its congestion control mechanism, TCP transmissions always start slow.
-Meaning, at the start, a TCP sender limits the rate at which it sends out data.
-This is done to prevent the network from getting overwhelmed.
+As part of its congestion control mechanism, TCP transmissions always start slowly.
+This means that at the start, a TCP sender limits the rate at which it sends out data to prevent the network from getting overwhelmed.
 This rate is gradually increased based on the value of a variable known as the congestion window (cwnd).

 Every time an ACK is received, that value and, in turn, the rate of transmission increase.
 So, if ACK packets are delayed, the rate increase is also adversely affected.
 None of these speed-impacting behaviors are present in a UDP file transfer.